neutrinojs/neutrino/packages/airbnb/README.md

 module.exports = {
   options: {
-    root: __dirname
+    root: __dirname,
   },
-  use: [
+  use: [airbnb(), react()],
-    airbnb(),
-    react()
-  ]
 };
 ```

 Start the app, then check your console for any linting errors.
-If everything is successful, you should see no errors in
+If everything is
+successful, you should see no errors in the console.
+ESLint errors visible
-the console.
-ESLint errors visible during development are reported, but will still continue to build and serve your
+during development are reported, but will still continue to build and serve your
 project.
-ESLint errors during build will not build the project, and will cause the command to fail.
+ESLint errors during build will not build the project, and will cause
+the command to fail.

 #### Yarn